Cooperative Education and Internships

 By using off-campus resources and expertise, cooperative education provides opportunities for students in business, government, industry and social agencies.
 Programs are designed to enable students to work directly with professionals in their field while expanding upon knowledge learned in the classroom.

 Students hired in cooperative education positions must enroll in specially designated co-op courses and work with a faculty advisor from within the appropriate department.
 Each position is assessed by the career development specialist and/or faculty advisor for its potential to provide learning experiences relevant to the student’s professional and educational goals.

 Cooperative education offers both alternating and parallel positions.
 Students who select the alternating option must complete a semester of full-time enrollment in coursework before entering a second alternating position.
 Alternating positions carry the status of full-time students.

 Students selecting the parallel option are required to carry a minimum of 6 credit hours of coursework in addition to their co-op course.
 Students may enroll in parallel co-op positions during consecutive semesters.

 Wichita State University’s location in Wichita has allowed it to form strong relationships with public, private and nonprofit organizations that offer a variety of internship opportunities.
 These positions are an invaluable way for WSU students to gain professional experience to complement the strong academic fundamentals they learn in the classroom.
 Through the Career Development Center, students have an opportunity to earn academic credit for an internship, or enroll in zero credit and have an internship recognized on their academic transcript.

 Students who choose academic credit, enroll in designated internship courses and work with a faculty advisor from an appropriate department.
 Academic credit is earned after completing all project requirements assigned by the advisor.
 Students who enroll in zero credit internships have their internship recognized on their official academic transcript through a transcript notation (no tuition is paid).
 A transcript notation is earned after completing the zero credit program requirements.
 Additional information may be found on the Cooperative Education and Internship webpage (http://wichita.edu/coop).
-Not all departments participate in zero credit internships and not all students are eligible to enroll in zero credit, please refer to the requirements webpage (http://wichita.edu/coop).
+Not all departments participate in zero credit internships and not all students are eligible to enroll in zero credit, please refer view requirements at http://wichita.edu/coop.